Hilario Alejos Madrigal

 Hilario Alejos Madrigal is a Mexican potter from a small town in the state of Michoacán, known for his “pineapple” ceramic wares.
-The name comes from the original form created by his mother, potter Elisa Madrigal Martinez, who created punch bowls in the shape of pineapples.
+The name comes from the original form which was created by his mother, potter Elisa Madrigal Martinez, who created punch bowls in the shape of pineapples.
 Alejos Madriga’s variations include bowls, candelabras and more, with the version done in a green glaze be best known.
 Alejos Madrigal has won awards for his work, which is featured on the cover of large reference book Grandes Maestros del Arte Popular Mexicano by Fomento Cultural Banamex.

 Biography

 Alejos Madrigal is from San José de Gracia, Michoacán.
 His mother was Elisa Madrigal Martinez, from Carapan, Michoacán.
 When she moved to San José de Gracia as a potter, she decided to create something different than the town’s traditional saucepans, making punch bowls in the shape of pineapples, even gaining recognition for them.
 She then began to use the pineapple motif to create other items.
 Alejos Madrigal began to learn pottery at age fifteen from this mother, along with his brothers Jose Maria, Emilio and Bulmaro who also have workshops in the same town.
 This family’s work has spurred the pottery tradition here to diversity and become more creative.
 Today Alejos Madrigal works with his wife, Audelia Cerano and children Elizabeth, Gabriela, Osbaldo, Andrea and Lupita at the family studio, which is attached to their house.